Frances Quinlan: Artistry

 Numerous publications have made note of the raspy tone of Quinlan's singing voice, as well as their "emotive" vocal delivery, airy falsetto and harsh screams.
 Spin wrote that their vocal delivery alternates between "tender and savage", and The Denver Post wrote that they employ "sensitive whispers and grunge-worthy howls in the same song, melodic and unhinged and precise and vulnerable all at once."
 Jayson Greene of Pitchfork said Quinlan "doesn’t have one voice—[they] might have 10" and that attempting to list them "would yield no insight", while loosely describing Quinlan's tone as an algamation of the sounds of a cat, a bugle, Rod Stewart and a motorcycle.
 Gabriela Tully Claymore of Stereogum said Quinlan's voice "sounds like a gravelly rasp that got run over and then dipped in honey or something."
 Gregg McQueen of the Aquarian described Quinlan's vocals as "otherworldly" and delineated them as "part rasp, part sweetness, a chameleonic tool that can mutate seamlessly from croon to howl."

 Quinlan's voice is also noted for its wide range.
 Stereogum called Quinlan's voice "scratchy and muscular and resistant in all the right places [...]
 You can almost hear the blood gurgling in the back of [their] throat as [they] strain to get every word out."
 Quinlan's vocal melodies have been described as "catchy and experimental."
-In 2025, Sterogum said Quinlan's vocals "belt with a pack-a-day rasp that somehow never sounds grating and is always on pitch."
+In 2025, Stereogum said Quinlan's vocals "belt with a pack-a-day rasp that somehow never sounds grating and is always on pitch."

 Quinlan designates themself as a rhythm guitarist "at the end of the day", claiming to use "odd forms" of chord voicings in their playing.
 They did not start using a pick to play guitar until 2015.

 Quinlan's lyrics often follow a narrative format and range from autobiographical to completely fictional in nature.
 Arielle Gordon Spin Magazine called Quinlan a "purveyor of fairy tales disguised as charming indie rock".
 Quinlan themself said "my experience is like a mire of thoughts [...]
 I cannot compartmentalize at all.
 Everything is bleeding into each other, it's a mess."

 Quinlan is known for their abstract painting style.
 The album artwork for every Hop Along release thus far has been an original painting created by Quinlan.

 Quinlan has cited Björk, Joanna Newsom and Bob Dylan as musical and creative inspirations.

-Legacy

-Jesse David Fox of Vulture called Quinlan "a rock singer's rock singer".
-Gabriela Tully Claymore of Stereogum called Quinlan a "national treasure".
-John Wenzel of the Denver Post said "there’s simply nothing else like [Quinlan's voice] in contemporary music."